timothytzkung/Planly/README.md

 SFU Planly is a degree planning web app for SFU students.
 Students can upload their goSFU advising transcript pdf in order to show what they still need in a more digestible way.
 SFU Planly extracts completed courses, in progress courses, and program requirements in order to help students plan future semesters using live course outline data.

 Frontend
+1. cd Frontend
-1. npm install
+2. npm install
-2. npm run dev
+3. npm run dev

 Backend (WIP)
+1. cd Backend
-1. npm install
+2. npm install
-2. node parse.js
+3. node parse.js